Brett Dean - Composer-in-Residence

 Australian composer Brett Dean is the LPO’s Composer-in-Residence for three years from September 2020.

 The Orchestra worked closely with Dean on his opera Hamlet, which was premiered in June 2017 at Glyndebourne Festival Opera to great acclaim, winning both the 2018 South Bank Sky Arts Award and International Opera Award for Best New Opera.
-During his LPO residency he also takes on the role of Composer Mentor to the LPO Young Composers Programme, providing guidance and expertise to the five rising stars, and will conduct their annual Debut Sounds showcase.
+During his LPO residency he also takes on the role of Composer Mentor to the LPO Young Composers Programme, providing guidance and expertise to the five rising stars and conducting their annual Debut Sounds showcase.

-On 16 December 2020 the London Philharmonic Orchestra under Vladimir Jurowski gave the UK premiere of Dean's work The Players for orchestra and accordion, filmed at the Royal Festival Hall and broadcast on Marquee TV as part of the Orchestra's online Autumn 2020 season.
+On 16 December 2020 the London Philharmonic Orchestra under Vladimir Jurowski gave the UK premiere of Dean's work The Players for orchestra and accordion, filmed at the Royal Festival Hall and broadcast on Marquee TV.
+On 8 December 2021 the Orchestra will give the world premiere of of a new version of his Notturno inquieto (Rivisitato), on 9 February 2022 a performance of his Viola Concerto with soloist Lawrence Power, and on 27 April 2022 the UK premiere of his Cello Concerto with soloist Alban Gerhardt.

 'Ever since my first encounter as composer with the London Philharmonic Orchestra, at the 2017 Glyndebourne Opera Festival, I’ve felt a special connection and empathy with these wonderful musicians.'Brett Dean